amcginlay/eks-demos/doc/01-cloudshell/README.md

-# Prepare your CloudShell environment
+# Prepare Your CloudShell Environment

 This EKS cluster will be created in Oregon (us-west-2) simply because it's tried and tested there.
 Feel free to modify as appropriate.